 • display and other media

-• written reports and case studies
+• written reports and ethnographic case studies

 An example of a report based on action research is our Rethinking Bikes in the Nursery.